 The benchmark for Manual Osteopathic Therapists has already been set by The World Health Organization.

 In specific regard to our organization’s acceptance of Manual Osteopathic Therapists we would be looking at the requirements laid out for a WHO Type 2 Osteopathic Therapist, which is 1000 hours of instruction at an approved school.

-Under the HPA, health professions are organized into regulatory bodies called “colleges.”
+Under provincial legislation (in Alberta the HPA), health professions are organized into regulatory bodies called “colleges.”
 These colleges are delegated powers and authorities for self-governance.
 Regulatory colleges are not post-secondary institutions.

 · Setting entry requirements (including required education, practical training, and examinations);

 · Identifying services provided by regulated members, setting standards for professional practice;

 · Investigating complaints about regulated members and imposing disciplinary actions if required.

 Regulatory colleges are not professional associations.
 Professional associations usually operate to represent the interests of their members and to advance the profession.

 CMMOTA remains committed to seeing each Province and Territory not currently under regulation for the profession of Massage Therapy, to come under provincial regulation, and see a Regulatory College for Massage Therapy established.

 In each province we are working with willing partners to see this accomplished, and as the work progresses, we will continue to provide updates to our membership in those provinces.